aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 In the fifth chapter of the tutorial on [building an end-to-end dapp on Aptos](./index.md), you will be submitting data to the chain.

-So now we have an **Add new list** button that appears if the connected account hasn’t created a list yet.
+So now we have an **Add new list** button that appears if the connected account hasn't created a list yet.
 We still don't have a way for an account to create a list, so let’s add that functionality.

 1. First, our wallet adapter provider has a `signAndSubmitTransaction` function; let’s extract it by updating the following: